yadage/adage/README.md

-# Dagger - Dynamic DAG processing
+# Adage - A DAG Excetuor

 This is a small experimental package to see how one could describe workflows that are not completely known at definition time.